CSC207-UofT/course-project-207-project-dream-team/Report Files (.md)/Scenario_Walk_Through.md

 # Scenario Walk-Through

-1. The program asks for course info.
+1. Controller tells InputInfo to asks for course info.

    (i) Courses the user intends to take associated info for the respective courses.